Crown-Commercial-Service/ccs-scale-cat-paas-infra/iac/environments/ci-production/README.md

-# CAS CI Development environment - AWS Native
+# CAS CI Production environment - AWS Native

-Environment for deploying CAS to AWS Development environment using a CI process.
+Environment for deploying CAS to AWS Production environment using a CI process.

-For more information reggarding the deployment, please see [the CI Deployment doc](../../../docs/ci-deployment.md).
+For more information regarding the deployment, please see [the CI Deployment doc](../../../docs/ci-deployment.md).